Stoyan83/pet-project/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Rails as backend and Vue.js as frontend project with basic CRUD operations.
-Using Devise gem and Jwt for auth.
-Rails runing at http://localhost:3000/  and Vue at http://localhost:8080/
+This project is a web application that utilizes Ruby on Rails for its backend and Vue.js for its frontend.
+It offers standard CRUD operations and employs the Devise gem for user authentication, while JWT ensures secure authorization.
+The Rails backend runs on http://localhost:3000, while Vue.js operates on http://localhost:8080.
+A noteworthy feature is the integration of the "vue-draggable" library, allowing users to interact with elements through drag-and-drop actions, enhancing the user experience and interactivity.

 ## Technologies
 * Ruby version: 3.1.2